 - Oversees the LAESF Alumni program.

 - Performs other duties as assigned.

-- Bachelor’s degree in an appropriate field or equivalent years of education and experience
+- Bachelor’s degree in an appropriate field

 - Excellent verbal and written communications skills